nadegeguiglielmoni/GraphUnzip/README.md

                         SAM file of the barcoded reads aligned to the assembly.
 Barcodes must still be there (use option -C if aligning with BWA) (required)

 ```

+The only parameters you can modify are -A and -R, only if using Hi-C (they are not used for long reads).
 The default values are quite robust and should directly yield good unzipped assembly.
 However, you might consider tweaking -A or -R if you are not happy with the result (keep in mind that A > R):

 The accepted threshold -A is the threshold above which a link is considered real (compared with a competing link).
 If you notice too many contig duplications, increase this threshold.